*** World War I First World War -- Belgium German atrocities

 Shooting hostages

-One of the most serious attrocities committed by the Germans was the shooting of civilian hostages.
-This was repeated by the German Army in World War II on a mich larger scale.
-The World War I shootings did not have the racial component adopted by the Whermacht in World war II.
+One of the most serious atrocities committed by the Germans was the shooting of civilian hostages.
+This was repeated by the German Army in World War II on a much larger scale.
+The World War I shootings did not have the racial component adopted by the Wehrmacht in World war II.
 One historian writes, "The burning of Andennes and the massacre---which Belgium figures put at 211---took place on August 20 and 21 1914 during the battle of Charleroi.
 Hewing to their time-table, harassed by the Belgians blowing up of bridges and railroads, Bullow's commanders dealt out reprisals ruthlessly in the villages they entered.
 At Seilles, across the river from Andenne, fifty civilians were shot and the houses given over to looting and burning.
 At Tamines, captured on August 21, the sack of the town began that evening after the battle and continued all night and next day.
 The usual orgy of permitted looting accompanied by drinking released inhibitions and brought the soldiers to the desired state of raw excitement which was designed to add to the fearful effect.
 On the second day at Tamines some 400 citizens were herded together under guard in front of the church in the main square and a firing squad began systematically shooting into the group.
 Those not dead when the firing ended were bayoneted.
 In the cemetery at Tamines there are 384 gravestones inscribed, '1914, Fusillé par les Allemands'.
 There were kept in the main square till evening, then lined up, women on one side, men opposite in two rows, one kneeling in front of the other.
 Two firing squads marched to the center of the square, faced either way and fired till no more of the target stood upright.
-Six hundred and twelve bodies were identified and buried, including Felix Fivet, aged three weeks."
-[Tuchman, pp. 306-10.]
+Six hundred and twelve bodies were identified and buried, including Felix Fivet, aged three weeks." 【Tuchman, pp. 306-10.】

 Pillage and looting

-German actions as they moved through Belgian cities and towns were not uncommomly accompanied not only by the shooting of civilian hostages, but extensive pillage and looting.
+German actions as they moved through Belgian cities and towns were not uncommon accompanied not only by the shooting of civilian hostages, but extensive pillage and looting.
 A historian writes, "Visé, scene of the first fighting on the way to Liège on the first day of the invasion, was destroyed not by troops fresh from the heat of battle but by occupation troops long after the battle had moved on.
 In response to a report of sniping, a German regimen was sent to Visé from Liège on August 23.
 That night, the sound of shooting could be heard at Eysden just over the border in Holland five miles away.
 Next day Eysden was overwhelmed by a flood of 4,000 refugees, the entire population of Visé except for those who had been shot, and for 700 men and boys who had been deported for harvest labor to Germany.
 The deportations which were to have such moral effect, especially upon the United States, began in August.
 Afterwards, when Brand Whitlock, the American Minister, visited what had been Visé he saw only empty blackened houses open to the sky, "a vista of ruins that might have been Pompeii".
 Every inhabitant was gone.
 There was not a living thing, not a roof.
 At Dinant on the Meuse on August 23 the Saxons of General Von Hausen's army were fighting the French in a final engagement of the Battle of Charleroi.
 Von Hausen personally witnessed the 'perfidious' activity of Belgian civilians in hampering reconstruction of bridges "so contrary to International Law".
 His troops began rounding up 'several hundreds' of hostages, men women and children.
 Fifty were taken from Church, it being Sunday.
 The General saw them "tightly crowded, standing, sitting, lying, in a group under guard of the Grenadiers, their faces displaying fear, nameless anguish, concentrated rage and desire for revenge provoked by all the calamities they had suffered".
 Van Hausen felt an "indomitable hostility" emanating from them.
 He was the general who had been so unhappy in the house of the Belgium gentleman who clenched his fists in his pockets and refused to speak to Van Hausen at dinner.
 In the group at Dinant, he saw a wounded French soldier with blood streaming from his head, who lay dying, mute and apathetic, refusing all medical help.
-Van Hausen ends his description there, too sensitive to tell the fate of Dinant's citizens."
-[Tuchman, pp. 306-10.]
+Van Hausen ends his description there, too sensitive to tell the fate of Dinant's citizens." 【Tuchman, pp. 306-10.】

 Deportation of workers

 The War, especially, as it dragged on created a severe labor shortage in Germany.
-Both industrial workers and agricultural labor were concripted by the military in the meat grinder the war became.
+Both industrial workers and agricultural labor were conscripted by the military in the meat grinder the war became.
 This adversely affected production, especially agricultural harvests.
 The German occupation authorities as the War dragged on began conscripting Belgians for forced labor (October 1916).
 The German occupation authorities noticed that a lot of Belgian workers were not working as a result of the war.
 The Germans estimated that there were some 0.5 million Belgians who were not working.
 This was possible because of American relief food reaching occupied Belgium.
 German military commanders began calling the Belgians as 'arbeitsscheu' (afraid of working).
-Yhey hit upon the idea of making them useful to the German war effort.
+They hit upon the idea of making them useful to the German war effort.
 The calculation was that every German worker in the factory or farms that could be replaced by a Belgian was an additional German soldier for the front.
 Most of the conscripts were deported to Germany.
 Some went to northern France.
-Beligums living close to the frontline in western Flanders were not intened in labor camps, but were forced to work for the Germans near their homes, helping to build the German trenches and other works.
+Belgians living close to the front line in western Flanders were not interned in labor camps, but were forced to work for the Germans near their homes, helping to build the German trenches and other works.
 We are not sure if they were included in the numbers of Belgians conscripted.
-One historian reports that 120,000 Belgian workers were conscripted.
-[Cook, pp. 102-07.]
-The number may well have been larger.
+One historian reports that 120,000 Belgian workers were conscripted. 【Cook, pp. 102-07.】 The number may well have been larger.
 This would be a template on how the Germans would deal with its World War II labor shortage, albeit on a much larger scale and with more murderous intent.
 This is not a well-studied subject.
 Conditions in the came were rough.
 One journalist reporter into the subject tells us, "The number of Belgians that was ordered to work for the German regime that was installed during the First World War, has been heavily underestimated so far."
-He references the work being done by researchefr Donald Buyze from the Wervik region (West Flanders).
+He references the work being done by researcher Donald Buyze from the Wervik region (West Flanders).
 Buyze reports that the number of people that died as a result, is much higher than has been reported in the literature.
 Buyze got interested in the subject because of his grandfather--Victor Perneel.
 His was conscripted by the Germans during the German 'Verordnung' (October 1916).
 He was put on a train with hundreds of others Belgian workers.
 They were deported to Northern France.
 Once in German labor camps, they no longer received American relief supplies.
 "Hunger, hunger, hunger.
 These are the words he repeated most of the time to me".
 His grandfather had a weight of 35 kilos when the war ended.
-His normal weight as a young man in his 20s was 70 kilos.
-[Torfs]
+His normal weight as a young man in his 20s was 70 kilos. 【Torfs】

-Destruction of cultural trasures
+Destruction of cultural treasures

 German General Staff: Terror Policy